 What Is a Payroll Management System?

 The payroll management system is a set of steps and auxiliary tools that help organizations manage employees’ wages and taxes.
-They are mostly used to keep track of workers’ hours, holidays, payment sanctioning, and other aspects of payment processing.
+These systems are primarily used to track workers’ hours, holidays, payment sanctioning, and other aspects of payment processing.

 What Are the Functions of a Payroll Management System?